-- 1. Clear a date and time with the members of your committee. - Reserve a meeting room and laptop (if needed) through the PhD Program Office (Rosella Carrelli at carrelli@brandeis.edu) At least three weeks before the hearing, request the proposed date, time, and place of the hearing in a letter to the Director of the Ph.D.
+- 1. Clear a date and time with the members of your committee. - At least three weeks before the hearing, request the proposed date and time of the hearing in a letter to the Director of the Ph.D.
 Program (see Appendix 4).
-Include an electronic copy of your abstract, which has been approved by your chair.
+Please send letter as an email attachment and also attach an electronic copy of your abstract, which has been approved by your chair.
 Hearings may not proceed without approval by the program. - 3.
 Provide one electronic copy of your proposal and abstract to all members of your committee and the Ph.D.
 Program Office at least two weeks prior to the hearing, - 4.
 Proposal hearings are academic events.
 Please do not provide refreshments for the committee and guests during your hearing.
 Food can be shared after the hearing has concluded - 5.
-All proposals are included in the online proposal library unless the PhD Program Office is notified otherwise by the student.
+All proposals (version submitted two weeks prior to the hearing) are included in the online proposal library unless the PhD Program Office is notified otherwise by the student.

-An announcement will be distributed to the Heller community by email.
+An announcement will be distributed to the Heller community by email. .

-In the case of an unusual circumstance, a student must request permission in writing from the Director of the Ph.D.
-Program to allow one member of the committee to participate in the hearing remotely (telephone or video conference).1 Upon deciding this request, the Director will take into account the reason(s) why the person cannot physically attend, any special reasons why the non-attendance would significantly impact the hearing and/or the dissertation process, and the role played by the member in guiding the research and/or judging the outcome (e.g., being "chair" of the committee).
+For an in-person hearing a student must request permission in writing from the Director of the Ph.D.
+Program to allow one member of the committee, typically the outside member, to participate in the hearing remotely (telephone or Zoom).
+Upon deciding this request, the Director will take into account the reason(s) why the person cannot physically attend, any special reasons why the non-attendance would significantly impact the hearing and/or the dissertation process, and the role played by the member in guiding the research and/or judging the outcome (e.g., being "chair" of the committee).
 The costs of travel related to the member's being at the meeting will not be sufficient reason for granting such a request.
 Moreover, approval of such requests does not obligate the Heller School or Brandeis University to make the arrangements for or to pay the charges related to the teleconferencing -- both of which are the responsibility of the student.